 C'computes a different value than

-C. The components are not precsiely defined, but are provided by examples: (1) variable reference, (2) variable assignment, (3) arithmetic expressions (4) arithmetic relations and (5) boolean expressions. ↩
+C. The components are not precisely defined, but are provided by examples: (1) variable reference, (2) variable assignment, (3) arithmetic expressions (4) arithmetic relations and (5) Boolean expressions. ↩